CONTACT US 020 3129 3301

 Lining

-In addition to having a lining, some gloves, as well as some mittens, are equipped with removable undergloves.
-The advantages are numerous.
-Worn inside the gloves or mittens, the under-gloves act as an extra layer that provides extra protection against the cold.
-They allow hands to be taken out of gloves or mittens without being directly exposed to the cold.
-They allow you to handle objects with greater dexterity than you would with gloves or mittens, for example, adjusting the straps on your poles or taking a photo with your phone.
-Undergloves can be worn alone for spring skiing, for example, or as part of another outdoor activity.
-The gloves and mittens can also be worn without the under-gloves when the weather is a tad more favourable.
+In addition to having a lining, some gloves and mittens come with removable under gloves.
+These offer multiple benefits.
+Worn inside the gloves or mittens, the liners serve as an additional layer that significantly enhances cold protection.
+They also allow you to take your hands out of the gloves or mittens without exposing them directly to the cold.
+Under gloves provide greater dexterity for handling objects, whether it’s adjusting the straps on your poles or taking a photo with your phone.
+They can be worn on their own for spring skiing or during other outdoor activities.
+The gloves and mittens can also be worn without the liners when the weather is cooler.

 Burton snowboard gloves

-Here are two of Burton's warmest ski gloves with removable undergloves:
+Here are two examples of warm ski gloves with removable undergloves:

 Heated gloves

-Some brands, in addition to designing their gloves with waterproof-breathable membranes, insulation and linings, have opted to use heating systems.
-Made up of carefully integrated components so that they are almost imperceptible to the touch, they gently heat the top of the hand and the fingers.
-When turned on, powered by small, portable, rechargeable batteries, they deliver heat in varying degrees at the click of a button.
-The brands Therm-Ic, Racer and Lenz are among those that offer the best heated ski gloves, which are ultra-efficient against the cold, but also against moisture.
+Some brands, in addition to designing gloves and mittens with a waterproof and breathable membrane, insulation, and lining, choose to incorporate heating systems.
+These systems are designed with carefully integrated components that are nearly imperceptible to the touch, gently warming the back of the hands and fingers.
+When activated, powered by small, rechargeable portable batteries, they provide adjustable heat intensity with a simple click of a button.
+Brands like Therm-Ic, Racer, and Lenz are among the best for heated ski gloves and mittens, offering exceptional protection not only from the cold but also from moisture.